 I find gingerbread to be one of those timeless holiday classics – the flavor is so unique and brings back all sorts of nostalgic memories from holidays passed.

 Even if you’re a savory breakfast eater like me, these pancakes are awesome as a mid-day snack or even dessert!

-They’re refined sugar-free and dairy-free, making them a pretty stellar option for those looking to keep breakfast mouth-wateringly delicious, yet clean.
+They’re refined sugar-free and dairy-free, making them a pretty stellar option for those looking to keep breakfast mouth-wateringly delicious, yet allergy-friendly.

 If you’re looking for a special holiday breakfast to share with your loved ones, these pancakes may be a marvelous fit.

 All you do to prepare these pancakes is toss all the ingredients in a blender (or you can use a mixing bowl, just as you would regular pancakes!).

 You can get creative with your toppings by serving them with homemade coconut milk whipped cream, paleo salted caramel, and/or go with almond butter.

 If you want to be a true hero, you can add some chopped crystallized ginger to the batter, or sprinkle crystallized ginger on top!

-Paleo Gingerbread Pancakes
+- Paleo Gingerbread Pancakes

-Add all ingredients to a blender and blend until completely smooth.
+- Add all ingredients to a blender and blend until completely smooth.

-Heat a large non-stick skillet to medium and add enough avocado oil (or high-temperature cooking oil) to lightly coat the surface.
+- Heat a large non-stick skillet to medium and add enough avocado oil (or high-temperature cooking oil) to lightly coat the surface.

-Measure a scant 1/4 cup of batter and pour it onto the hot skillet.
+- Measure a scant 1/4 cup of batter and pour it onto the hot skillet.
 Cook until the sides begin to firm up, about 2 minutes.
 Carefully flip and cook an additional 1 to 2 minutes, until pancake is cooked through.
 Repeat for remaining batter.

-Serve pancakes with choice of toppings, and enjoy!
+- Serve pancakes with choice of toppings, and enjoy!